-Applicants should demonstrate how the grant investment will contribute to the objectives of the grant scheme and outcomes below and will be required to quantify proposed outcomes within their grant application (definitions of the outcome measures as set out in ANNEX 1):
+Applicants should demonstrate how the grant investment will contribute to which objectives of the grant scheme and outcomes below and will be required to quantify proposed outcomes within their grant application (definitions of the outcome measures as set out in ANNEX 1):

-- increased business turnover - improved business productivity - businesses adopting new to the firm technologies or processes - decrease in CO2 emissions NB.
-This can be calculated using the Carbon Trust calculator which uses the BEIS conversion factors which are required to be used under UKSPF - jobs safeguarded within the applicant business as a direct result of grant support i.e. a permanent and paid job that was at risk prior to support being provided.
+- improved business productivity - adopting new to the firm technologies or processes - decrease in CO2 emissions NB.
+This must be calculated using the Carbon Trust calculator which uses the BEIS conversion factors which are required to be used under UKSPF the amount of CO2 must be shown in tonnes. - jobs safeguarded must be within the applicant business as a direct result of grant support i.e. a permanent and paid job that was at risk prior to support being provided.
 The applicant will be expected to upload written evidence of this via the completion and submission of a Jobs Safeguarded form found at ANNEX 2 - new jobs created within the applicant business i.e. the number of new, permanent, paid, full-time equivalent (FTE) jobs created as a direct result of grant support.

-Applications will be scored and assessed on the number and quality of proposed outcomes, whether they are realistic and whether they offer value for money for the amount of grant requested.
-Outcomes should be SMART i.e. Specific, Measurable, Achievable, Realistic and Time-specific with a baseline included e.g.
+Applications will be assessed and scored on the number and quality of proposed outcomes, whether they are deliverable, realistic and offer value for money for the amount of grant requested.
+Outcomes should be SMART i.e. Specific, Measurable, Achievable, Realistic and Time-specific with a baseline included: As an example.

-% increase in business turnover:
+% increase in business production

-- 21% forecast increase in turnover from £247,700 in March 2024 to £300,000 by March 2025 no. jobs created as a result of support:
+20% forecast increase in production from 10,000 units at £x per unit in 24/25 to 12,000 units at £x by25/26.

+no. jobs created as a result of support:

-2 new high skilled FTE jobs created (with intended life expectancy of min 12 months) by March 2025, increasing the number of directly employed FTEs from 8 to 10 and an explanation provided to explain the basis of each outcome.
+2 new high skilled FTE jobs created (with intended life expectancy of minimum 12 months) by March 2026, increasing the number of directly employed FTEs from 8 to 10